CREEPSTAKES NOTICE OF RACE 2019

 QUALIFYING TO RACE

 Sailboats eligible to race in accordance with the South Bay Cruising Club (SBCC) bylaws owned or chartered by SBCC members in good standing are encouraged to participate in club races.
+There will be a singlehanded non-spinnaker and a doublehand non-spinnaker class.
+The Creepstakes trophy will be the winner of the singlehanded class.

 A. INTENT OF PROGRAM